-PRIMARY ROUTES OF ENTRY is the respiratory system.
+PRIMARY ROUTES OF ENTRY are the respiratory system.
 Other possible routes are eyes and/or skin contact.
 PREEXISTING respiratory or allergic conditions may be aggravated in some individuals (i.e. asthma, emphysema).

 SHORT TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE, MANGANESE - Remove from overexposure and apply artificial respiration if needed.
+CHROMIUM- Inhalation of chromium can cause irritation of nasal membranes and skin.
+FLUORIDES - Fluoride compounds produced may cause eye and skin burns, and pulmonary edema bronchitis.
+Exposure to extremely high levels of fluorides can cause abdominal pain, diarrhea, muscular weakness, and convulsions.
+In extreme cases it can cause loss of consciousness and death.

 LONG TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
 Lungs will clear in time when exposure to iron and its compounds cease.
 MANGANESE - Long term exposure may lead to "Manganism."
 Central nervous system is affected and symptoms include muscular weakness, impaired speech, impaired movement, and tremors.
 Exposed workers should get quarterly medical examinations for manganism.
 Bronchitis and some lung fibrosis have been reported.
+FLUORIDES - Overexposure to fluorides can cause serious bone erosion, excessive calcification of the bone and calcification of the ribs, pelvis and spinal column.
+May cause skin rash.
+Overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.